 Student Services

-To help students and recent graduates, Central Ohio Technical College may offer services like those listed below:
+To help support students, Central Ohio Technical College may offer student services like those listed below:- Online classes

 - Night and weekend classes available